 The Peter Principle can seem cynical, especially if you also take the Dilbert Principle into account: that poor workers will eventually end up in management roles to get them out of the workflow.
 But like any maxim, it should be taken with a grain of salt.
 Have faith in your employees, train them for new roles and always take their skillset into account.

 At The Change Consultancy, we’re focused on making company change a simple and understandable process.
-Through our services you may find yet more untapped potential just waiting to be found in your workforce.
+Check out our services page for further insights.